 What is the Fetzer Institute?

-We are a private operating foundation based in Kalamazoo, Michigan.
-Established by broadcast pioneer John E. Fetzer (1901-1991) the Fetzer Institute uses its philanthropic resources to create programs that foster awareness of the power that love, forgiveness, and compassion can have in our world.
+We are a foundation based in Kalamazoo, Michigan.
+Established by broadcast pioneer John E. Fetzer (1901-1991) the Fetzer Institute uses its philanthropic resources to help build the foundation for a loving world.

 Who can receive funding from the Fetzer Institute?